 You cannot do the :Reflect command if Xyyy equals 150 or 200.
-This same value is shown in Verify Visual as {Reflect=420}; if it says "Col=80 max", this PC emulator was unable to make display memory wider memory in order to properly fold listings of lines that will overflow that width.
+This same value is shown in Verify Visual as {Reflect=420}; if it says "Col=80 max", this PC emulator was unable to make display memory wider.

 RCRTWIDTH JCW